 Second, it must be ready to detect errors within the tests themselves.
 The complexity of site and app design results in an outsized volume of (often repetitive) tests.
 The tiny test changes over time cause many opportunities for errors to sneak in.
 For instance, removing a button from one version without removing the associated test.
 Suddenly, the testing stops, and a person has to go through the info to seek out why.
 This is often exacerbated in tools where each browser needs its own test to be written.

 Conversely, a self-healing test recorder can reminisce on previous results and learn for itself what went wrong.
 During this scenario, the testing either corrects itself or notifies a tester of exactly what and where the testing broke.

 Machine learning is the tool that permits self-healing.
 The test automation tool must learn from its tests over time.
 Specifically, it must be ready to search through its previous results, have some idea of what results should be coming, and take corrective action once they disagree.

 How Kualitee helps

 Kualitee is arguably the best defect management tool that works with automation tools, in the market today.
 The software offers advanced capabilities that completely revolutionize how you can manage your test automation in one application.
 Kualitee also offers detailed visual testing abilities, enabling you to see how the site has evolved over time.
-All-in-all, these make Kualitee the perfect solution for cross-browser testing.
+All-in-all, these features make Kualitee the ideal cross-browser testing tool.